DirkieDurky/DeElstar/README.md

 There is also a `start.bat` file in the root that runs both components in Windows Terminal.
 You need to install Windows Terminal from the Windows Store for this to work.

 ### Before committing
 If you made changes to the database replace the `de_elstar.sql` file with your new database.
-Make sure you include the creation of the database in the file.